rokka-io/rokka.js/README.md

 Adds stack variables to a rokka URL in a safe way

 Uses the v query parameter, if a variable shouldn't be in the path

+#### rokka.render.getUrlComponents(urlObject) → UrlComponents|false

+Get rokka components from an URL object.

+Returns false, if it could not parse it as rokka URL.

 ---